-A surefire way of getting the perfect panoramic view of the city skyline, the Singapore Flyer is an experience not to be missed.
+A surefire way of getting the perfect panoramic view of the city skyline, the Singapore Flyer is an experience not to be missed - get dropped right outside on our Singapore bus tour.
 One of the world’s largest observation wheels that takes you 165 metres high into the sky, this icon landmark was designed by world-renowned architect Dr. Kisho Kurokawa from Japan and Singaporean architectural firm DP Architects.
 Each rotation takes around 30 minutes, and on a clear day you’ll get to see as far as Malaysia and Indonesia.

 While the theme is very much avant-garde, the concept of the Flyer has been designed around Feng-Shui.
 Feng translates to ‘wind’ and shui means ‘water.
 In the Chinese culture, wind and water are associated with good health, which leads to good fortune.
 So to ensure the success of the Singapore Flyer, decisions made were based around Feng-Shui.
 Here are just some examples:

 - The Singapore Flyer has a total of 28 capsules each fitting 28 people (the digits 2 and 8 are considered to be prosperous in Chinese culture)

 - The grand opening of the wheel was held from the 11th to the 13th February (in time for Chinese New Year symbolising new beginnings)

 - Total ticket sales were capped at $8,888 (a number believed to bring wealth and prosperity in the Chinese culture)